 Many of my friends had a similar sentiment when it came to their road races.
 A few friends have just gotten into road racing and when it came time to look at their photos, they were interested, but not interested enough to pay for photos in the range of $30 to $40.

-Thus with just myself to begin the work, I started the process of building and rebranding a photography platform.
+Thus with just myself to begin the work, I started the process of building a photography platform.
 We decided to call it Flashframe to really capture the essence of what we're doing: capturing or flashing a memory and frame in time.
 As this moves forward I hope that our company can change the way that photography and running are seen together.
 No longer should a good photograph cost you an arm and a leg, nor should it be difficult to find a good one of you.

 A grainy 2008 memory